Olympic stars to compete in new Rotorua marathon events

 A pair of Tokyo Olympians are set to compete in a trio of new and exciting events which feature as part of the 59th edition of the Red Stag Rotorua Marathon next month.

-Tanner ran in the 1500m at the Tokyo Olympic Games while his Tauranga-based training partner Wilde, was the Olympic triathlon bronze medallist.
+Tanner ran in the 1500 metres at the Tokyo Olympic Games while his Tauranga-based training partner Wilde was the Olympic triathlon bronze medallist.

 The marathon weekend will climax with the Runway5, a 5km run spanning the stretch of the Rotorua Airport runway and finishing alongside the departure terminal.